 The eye opening is measured at the input to the data comparator.
 At this point in the data path, a significant amount of gain has been applied to the signal by the CTLE.
-In many cases, the vertical eye opening as measured by the EOM will be on the order of 400 to 500 mV peak-to-peak.
+In many cases, the vertical eye opening as measured by the EOM will be on the order of 400- to 500-mV peak-to-peak.
 The secondary comparator, which is used to measure the eye opening, has an adjustable voltage range from ±100 mV to ±400 mV.
-The EOM voltage range is normally set by the CDR state machine during lock and adaptation, but the range can be overridden by writing a two-bit code to bits 7:6 of register 0x11.
-The values of this code and the corresponding EOM voltage ranges are shown in Table 8.
+The EOM voltage range is normally set by the CDR state machine during lock and adaptation, but the range can be overridden by setting bit 6 to 0 of register 0x2C, so the voltage range can scale with the values in register 0x11, bits [7:6].
+The values of this code and the corresponding EOM voltage ranges are listed in Table 8.